MaxDavid4227/MaxDavid4227/README.md

 - 😄 Pronouns: Hmm..
 Rainforest.
 I'm korean and my pronunciation of the name is similar to rainforest

-And I'm student and I have learned coding only 1 month So please understand even if you don't know.
+And I'm student and I have learned coding only 1 month So please forgive me if I cann't understand what you are saying